Video: ICE Shoots And Kills US Citizen In Minneapolis. Again

 This is AmeriKKKa.

+The post Alex Pretti: ICE Shoots And Kills US Citizen In Minneapolis, Officials Claim He Wanted To ‘Massacre’ Law Enforcement appeared first on Bossip.

-Video: ICE Shoots And Kills US Citizen In Minneapolis.
-Again was originally published on newsone.com
+Alex Pretti: ICE Shoots And Kills US Citizen In Minneapolis, Officials Claim He Wanted To ‘Massacre’ Law Enforcement was originally published on bossip.com